AhmedelheGery/react-report-status/README.md

 Be prepared to discuss your code and design decisions with us at the end of the session.

-If you have any questions, about anything (our API, the product, how/why/where etc.)
+If you have any questions, about anything (our API, the product, how/why/where etc.), feel feel free to ask!
+We look forward to seeing your work but also want you to feel comfortable communicating with the team.

+Realistically, to “finish” this task would take more than one day.
+So if you’re not sure to focus your energies, beyond the core of the task: do what you think will help you to show the best of your skills